1976 Sportster Project

 Text and Pictures by Mark Trotta

-When purchased, this 1976 Sportster XLH had a disassembled motor and the main wiring harness had been cut in half - but the price was right!
+When purchased, this 1976 Sportster XLH had a disassembled motor and the wiring harness had been cut in half - but the price was right!

 Harley Sportster Production for 1976 was: 5,238 XLCH models and 12,884 XLH models.
 It is unknown how many were Liberty Editions.